-- talking about the present effects of past or recent events: results/consequences/fallouts - The EMA President has resigned. - They have redesigned their website. - Have you heard the news?
-Protein pharmaceuticals have become the fastest growing class of therapeutics owing to their beneficial impacts on the treatment of severe and life-threatening conditions and diseases. - ★ talking about experiences in someone's life up to the present: - She has travelled a lot and has lived in several countries. - announcing news: - Our fax number has changed. - The WHO has announced Kenya will receive the Covid-19 vaccine in small portions from 2021. - → with time references that combine past and present: e.g., "this year" usually stands for "from the beginning of the year until now": - This year the programme has vaccinated about 13,000 children. - when adverbs such as already, ever, never, just, still, yet, not ... yet, so far, up to now, over the last few days, recently, lately, and so on, are used.
+- talking about the present effects of past or recent events: results/consequences/ fallouts - The EMA President has resigned. - They have redesigned their website. - Have you heard the news?
+Protein pharmaceuticals have become the fastest growing class of therapeutics owing to their beneficial impacts on the treatment of severe and life-threatening conditions and diseases. - → talking about experiences in someone's life up to the present: - She has travelled a lot and has lived in several countries. - - Our email address has changed. - The WHO has announced a shocking finding about the air we breathe. - → with time references that combine past and present: e.g., "this year" usually stands for "from the beginning of the year until now": - This year the programme has vaccinated about 13,000 children. - when adverbs such as already, ever, never, just, still, yet, not ... yet, so far, up to now, over the last few days, recently, lately, and so on, are used.
 WARNING: